Yi-FanLi/PhononTutorial/ice1h_DP+Phonolammps/README.md

-Phonon dispersion of ice $I$h with Deep Potential and Phonolammps
+# Phonon dispersion of ice Ih with Deep Potential and Phonolammps